 Other than enthusiasm and energy, the two absolute necessities are sturdy hiking boots and valid WWOOF Italia membership.
 Remember to pack old clothing for fieldwork including sun hat, rain gear, etc. Though it can be quite hot in the summer, most people prefer to wear lightweight long-sleeve shirts and long pants for protection from sun, insects and brambles.
-Winter can be very cold: bring warm layered clothing.
+Winter can be very cold, and spring and fall mornings and evenings are crisp: bring warm layered clothing.
 Wool socks and long underwear are key to working outdoors in comfort.
+We have some rubber rain boots to lend that might (or might not) be your size.
 You may want to bring work gloves to protect your hands.
 Be ready to get dirty!

 Where we are & how to get here